General notes on the app measurement¶

 With the use of the pseudonymous INFOnline Library Android 2.3.0/iOS 2.4.0 (published 11 January 2022), transmission of the user's consent decision is mandatory.
 This can be realized by a TCF 2.x-compliant Consent Management Platform (CMP) or a manual consent transmission (OptIn).
 The user's consent decision is processed directly in the sensor of the INFOnline Library.
 This means that measurement pulses are transmitted to the INFOnline measuring system only when a positive consent decision has been made by the user.

 When must the library be called?¶

 Calling up the functions of the INFOnline Measurement Library within the app is tied to certain events.
-For this purpose, agof and IVW have formulated guidelines and recommendations for app providers regarding the points in the app (or the user actions) at which the INFOnline Measurement Library is to be called up and what information is to be transmitted.
+For this purpose, IVW has formulated guidelines and recommendations for app providers regarding the points in the app (or the user actions) at which the INFOnline Measurement Library is to be called up and what information is to be transmitted.

 Where can I find the Integration Guides for the corresponding operating systems?¶

 The Integration Guide for the Libraries can be found on the left in the menu for the corresponding operating system.
 You will receive the link as well as the access to the libraries via email when you set up your apps.

 INFOnline Measurement census measurement no longer has offline measurement.
 Due to the requirements of the Telecommunications Telemedia Data Protection Act (TTDSG), no data can be stored on the device, making offline measurement impossible.